sven-hash/docs/README.md

 ### Contributing a new translation
 To contribute tranlsations in a new language, please get in touch via our [Keybase](https://keybase.io/team/nymtech.friends) or Discord channels (Matrix coming soon).

+## Variables
+There are some variables that are shared across the entire docs site, such as the current latest software version.

+Variables are denoted in the `.md` files as such `{{version}}`, and are located in the `book.toml` file under the `[preprocessor.variables.variables]` heading.

 ## Building
 When working locally, it is recommended that you use `mdbook serve` to have a local version of the docs served on `localhost:3000`, with hot reloading on any changes made to files in the `src/` directory.